cicsdev/cics-java-liberty-springboot-jms/README.md

     - *wmqJmsClient-2.0*
     - *jndi-1.0*
     - *cicsts:security-1.0*
+   Note: `servlet-4.0` will only work for CICS TS V5.5 or later
 2. Add the JMS MQ Connection Factory configuration to `server.xml`

    Here's an example of configuration needed in `server.xml`: